SoberSinceToday/TrafficGenerator/README.md

 <h2>User manual:</h2>

-1) Open project and run pip install PyQt5 if u need this
+1) Open project and run pip install PyQt5 if u need this, install a ChromeDriver compatible with your version of Chrome, the repository has a driver for version 119.0.6045.106

 2) Customize links as u want using class Links from links.py